tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

  ![](./_print+send-conveyor-2-click.png)

-This prints the patient’s index card to conveyor belt #2 and generates a **sent** timestamp for that conveyor belt that’s recorded in the appropriate column:
+This prints the patient’s index card to conveyor belt #2.
+Once the card is printed, conveyor belt #2 sends this timestamp back to the iPad which is recorded in the appropriate column:

  ![](./_print+send-conveyor-2-timestamp.png)